thrau/wicket-js/README.md

 [Wicket](http://wicket.apache.org/) Components and Behaviors.
 It helps to separate Wicket Ajax Behavior listeners from actual client-side UI functionality, while maintaining the coupling towards Wicket Components.

-It provides a (rudimentary) typesafe JavaScript syntax tree and a JQuery class that allow you to write JS and JQuery expressions in Java.
+It provides a (rudimentary) [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) that allows you to build JavaScript and JQuery expressions in Java.

 Example
 -------